taylorwood/lein-native-image/README.md

 * [jdnsmith](examples/jdnsmith) - CLI command to read JSON from stdin and write EDN to stdout.
 * [http-api](examples/http-api) - Basic HTTP server using Ring, Compojure, http-kit.
+* [nlp](examples/nlp) - CLI command to analyze sentiment of text using StanfordNLP.
+Includes examples of reflection hints and delaying static initialization.

 ## Usage